eskypl/npme-auth-atlassian-stash/README.md

 `npme-auth-atlassian-stash` will use Stash account to get information about users, groups, projects and repositories.
-This account should be created only for the purpose of `npme-auth-atlassian-stash` and should have administrative privilages to be able to acquire needed information.
+This account should be created only for the purpose of `npme-auth-atlassian-stash` and should have administrative privileges to be able to acquire needed information.

 ### License

 Copyright (c) 2015 eSKY.pl S.A. (http://it.esky.pl)

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without